 Fifty year mortgage are not particularly common across the United States, as much of the secondary market built around insuring and securitizing home loans is built around 30-year and 15-year mortgages.
 The most common home loan term in the US is the 30-year fixed rate mortgage.
-The following table shows current 30-year mortgage rates in your local area.
-You can use the products menu to select loans of different durations.
+The following table shows current 30-year mortgage rates in Ashburn.
+You can use the menus to select other loan durations, alter the loan amount, or change your location.

 Across the United States 88% of home buyers finance their purchases with a mortgage.
 Of those people who finance a purchase, nearly 90% of them opt for a 30-year fixed rate loan.
 The 15-year fixed-rate mortgage is the second most popular home loan choice among Americans, with 6% of borrowers choosing a 15-year loan term.